ton-community/ton-docs/docs/v3/guidelines/dapps/apis-sdks/getblock-ton-api.md

 ![**Image from TON Blueprint IDE**](/img/docs/getblock-img/unnamed-6.png)

-By following this guide, developers can easily access the TON blockchain using GetBlock's infrastructure.
+By following this guide, developers can easily access TON Blockchain using GetBlock's infrastructure.
 Whether you're working on decentralized applications (dApps) or simply querying data, GetBlock simplifies the process by offering ready-to-use HTTP API endpoints with various features.

 Feel free to learn more at the [website](https://getblock.io/?utm_source=external&utm_medium=article&utm_campaign=ton_docs) or drop a line to GetBlock’s support via live chat, [Telegram](https://t.me/GetBlock_Support_Bot), or a website form.